Jithendiran/OS-explo/electronics.md

 Important: If you try to run this at 200 MHz ($5 \text{ ns}$ period), the "Rise Edge" will hit while the Adder is still in the middle of calculating.
 The result?
 Corrupted data.

+### The speed of that clock

+The speed of that clock is actually dictated by the combinational circuits sitting between them.

+* Sequential Circuits : These are the flip-flops that hold the data.
+They only  change state when the clock ticks.

+* Combinational Circuits : This is the logic (adders, multipliers) that sits between the flip-flops.
+The data has to "run" through this logic before the next clock tick arrives.

+The maximum clock frequency $f_{max}$ is limited by the longest path a signal must travel through combinational logic between two sequential elements.
+$$T_{clk} \geq T_{cq} + T_{logic} + T_{setup}$$

+1. $T_{cq}$ (Clock-to-Q): The time it takes for a flip-flop to output data after the clock hits.
+2. $T_{logic}$ (Combinational Delay): The time the data spends "calculating" through the gates (AND, OR, etc.).
+This is usually the bottleneck.
+3. $T_{setup}$ (Setup Time): The "buffer" time the next flip-flop needs to have the data stable before the next clock edge.

 ---------------------------